suzanamelo-m/suzanamelo/content/posts/three-things-about-next/index.md

 > “allowing you to render components on the server easily and reducing the amount of JavaScript sent to the client.”

 **What does it mean?**
-Servers can process JavaScript and create documents faster than a client.
+Servers can process JavaScript and create documents faster than a client.<br>
 For Server Side Rendering, your service response to the browser is the HTML of your page, ready to be rendered.
 It will start rendering the HTML from your server without waiting for all the JavaScript to be downloaded and executed, the opposite of what happens on the Client Side Rendering.

-I followed Next.js recommendations for fetching data in Server Components.
+I followed Next.js recommendations for fetching data in Server Components.<br>
 I tried simple data fetching, and I found it to be easier and straightforward.

 ✔️ Here is what I did: